-Minnesota Housing formally adopted a sustainable housing policy in February 2007 as follows: "Minnesota Housing encourages sustainable, healthy housing that optimizes the use of cost effective durable building materials and systems and that minimizes the consumption of natural resources both during construction or rehabilitation and in the long term maintenance and operation.
+Minnesota Housing formally adopted a sustainable housing policy in February 2007 as follows: "Minnesota Housing encourages sustainable, healthy housing that optimizes the use of cost-effective durable building materials and systems and that minimizes the consumption of natural resources both during construction or rehabilitation and in the long-term maintenance and operation.
 We encourage optimizing the use of renewable resources and energy, minimizing damages and impact to the environment, and maximizing the use of natural amenities such as solar, wind, climate, and orientation of the development."

-In Minnesota Housing's 2020-2022 Strategic Plan, sustainable housing that utilizes both energy efficiency and clean energy solutions is outlined as a key strategic priority.
+In Minnesota Housing's 2020-2023 Strategic Plan, sustainable housing that utilizes both energy efficiency and clean energy solutions is outlined as a key strategic priority.
 Sustainable housing "plays a key role in mitigating climate change, improving Minnesota's environment, reducing utility bills for residents, and providing a healthier place to live."
 As such, Minnesota Housing is actively working to promote the development and rehabilitation of sustainable and resilient homes.

-This policy and strategic priority are actualized through application of the Enterprise Green Communities Criteria (EGCC) developed by Enterprise Community Partners, Inc. and adapted to meet Minnesotan's needs and conditions through this Minnesota Overlay and Guide to the 2020 Enterprise Green Communities Criteria (MN Overlay and Guide).
-EGCC was selected as the basis for Minnesota Housing's sustainable housing policy primarily due to influence from its funding partners and to it being the only national green building program focused entirely on affordable housing at the time.
-Since adoption, Minnesota Housing has invested time and resources adapting EGCC to meet the needs of Minnesotans via the MN Overlay and Guide.
+This policy and strategic priority are actualized through application of the Enterprise Green Communities CriteriaTM (EGCCTM) developed by Enterprise Community Partners, Inc. and adapted to meet Minnesotan's needs and conditions through this Minnesota Overlay and Guide to the 2020 Enterprise Green Communities CriteriaTM (MN Overlay).
+EGCCTM was selected as the basis for Minnesota Housing's sustainable housing policy primarily due to influence from its funding partners and to it being the only national green building program focused entirely on affordable housing at the time.
+Since adoption, Minnesota Housing has invested time and resources adapting EGCCTM to meet the needs of Minnesotans via the MN Overlay.
 Minnesota Housing's experience developing tens of thousands of units of housing that are affordable continues to inform its decisions and implement changes as the industry of sustainable housing evolves.

-Unless specifically noted otherwise, all projects receiving a Housing Tax Credit (HTC) allocation or other capital improvement funding from Minnesota Housing must meet all requirements of the 2020 Enterprise Green Communities Criteria (EGCC) as amended by this MN Overlay and Guide.
+Unless specifically noted otherwise, all projects receiving a housing tax credit (HTC) allocation/award and/or other capital improvement funding from Minnesota Housing must meet all requirements of the 2020 EGCCTM as amended by this MN Overlay.

-This MN Overlay and Guide is subject to periodic revisions and updates.
+This MN Overlay is subject to periodic revisions and updates.
 The last revised date is posted on the cover page of this document.

-EGCC is also subject to periodic revisions and updates.
-Development teams should verify they are working with the most current version of Enterprise's documents adopted by Minnesota Housing including, but not limited to, criteria, addendums, workbooks, etc. Find the latest versions of 2020 EGCC and clarifications at the Enterprise Green Communities website.
+EGCCTM is also subject to periodic revisions and updates.
+Development teams should verify they are working with the most current version of Enterprise's documents adopted by Minnesota

+Housing including, but not limited to, criteria, addendums, workbooks, etc. Find the latest versions of 2020 EGCCTM and clarifications at the Enterprise Green Communities website.